idumpmysoul/idumpmysoul/README.md

 Hi, I’m @idumpmysoul.
-Currently learning C-lang.
+Currently learning C-lang, and a little front-end thingy.
-As i'm learnig, a good review and feedback would be much appreciated.
+As i'm learning, a good review and feedback would be much appreciated.